Rob Rausch

-Robert Kelley Rausch (born September 1, 1998) is an American snake wrangler and television personality, known for appearing as a contestant on the fifth and sixth seasons of the Peacock dating show Love Island USA in 2023 and 2024 and the fourth season of the reality competition series The Traitors, also from Peacock.
+Robert Kelley Wilson Rausch (born September 1, 1998) is an American snake wrangler and reality television personality.
+He gained prominence as a contestant on the fifth and sixth seasons of the reality dating show Love Island USA and later on the fourth season of the reality competition series The Traitors in 2026; both series aired on the streaming service Peacock.
+He's also set to co–host the upcoming reality competition series Get Me Out of Here!, scheduled to premiere in 2027.

-Life and career
+Early life and career

-Robert Kelley Rausch was born in Florence, Alabama on September 1, 1998, to Robert and Jennifer Rausch.
+Robert Kelley Wilson Rausch was born in Florence, Alabama on September 1, 1998, to Robert and Jennifer Rausch.
 His father is a photographer and luxury designer.
 Rausch has two sisters and one brother.
+Raised on a 200–acre farm, Rausch has characterized his family's upbringing as "unorthodox," noting that he spent his childhood living in a three-bedroom trailer while also being homeschooled.

-He attended the University of North Alabama from 2017 to 2020.
+He graduated from Shoals Christian School in 2016 and later attended the University of North Alabama from 2017 to 2020, where he was a member of the Sigma Chi fraternity.
 An avid wildlife expert and snake wrangler, Rausch shares his experiences with reptiles and their habitats on social media, particularly TikTok, where he has garnered over two million followers.
+After his appearance on The Traitors, Rausch was signed to United Talent Agency.
+In 2026, Peacock announced Rausch as the new co-host of the I'm a Celebrity...Get Me Out of Here! reboot, retitled Get Me Out of Here!, alongside Maura Higgins.

+Rausch is also the co-founder of Creek Rat, an independent clothing line he launched with his sister, Lily.

+Love Island USA

 In August 2023, he entered the Love Island USA villa as part of the series' Casa Amor twist on Day 16.
 He was one of six contestants competing for a spot in the main villa but was not selected and was subsequently eliminated on Day 21.

-Rausch returned to the series in June 2024 as part of the original lineup of contestants.
+Rausch returned to the series in June 2024 for season 6 as part of the original lineup of contestants.
 He initially coupled up with Leah Kateb on Day 1, and their pairing quickly became popular among viewers.
-However, he ended his relationship with Kateb after Andrea Carmona entered the villa, which led to backlash from audiences and fans.
+However, he ended his relationship with Kateb after bombshell Andrea Carmona entered the villa, which led to backlash from audiences and fans.
 Some media outlets labeled Rausch as a "villain" for this decision.

-After Carmona was eliminated from the villa, Rausch explored other connections, coupling up with Cassidy Laudano, Liv Walker, Daniela Ortiz-Rivera, and Kassy Castillo, in that order.
+After Carmona was eliminated from the villa, Rausch explored other connections, coupling up with Cassidy Laudano, Liv Walker, Daniela Ortiz-Rivera, and Kassy Castillo.
 After failing to find a meaningful connection, he was eliminated from the villa on Day 30 after receiving the fewest votes from the public.
 Although he formed a close connection with Carmona, Rausch decided not to pursue their relationship outside the villa.